 Additionally, thank the audience for gracing the occasion.
 Gratitude always engenders a positive response from those who were accorded such appreciation.

 Aside from the abovementioned tips, you can also employ these additional tips to ensure that there will be no boring moments or silences during your performance:

 Prepare What You are Going to Say!

 Nothing beats those who are well-prepared.
 If you are the bandleader, it will be useful to prepare your script or ideas and write them down if your memory fails more often.
-Write down the pertinent information you want to convey to your audiences, like your band’s name, current album, new songs, social media accounts, next gigs, and other things you would like to discuss.
+Write down the pertinent information you want to convey to your audiences, like your band’s name, current album, funny stuff, new songs, social media accounts, next song, and other things you would like to discuss.

 You can write these pieces of information on a sticky note for easy grabbing.
 Such a note will prove useful if you are forgetful or nervous.

 Once you step on the stage to perform, you are already branded as an entertainer.
 As an entertainer, you can use all the different types of techniques to enthuse your audience and make them remember your performance.
 For example, you can use your emotions to endear yourself to your audience.
 People are emotional, and if you can manifest your feeling to them, you can convey much to them.

 Don’t be afraid to let your emotion come out when you perform.
 But make sure that you keep your feelings in check.
 Remember that you can surely spruce up your performance with a little drama.
 Remember that if you could make the audience laugh and cry, you would have certainly won their hearts.